 We use a waxed polyester for our cords.
 This material is extremely tough and will stand up to almost anything that you can throw at it!
 We hand plait our cords and do most of the binding ourselves - so if you see a piece and would like a different coloured cord or a different binding, just let us know.

 If you swim in the ocean rinse the cords from time to time in fresh water to flush away the salt - your cords will thank you for it!

-NOTE: We identify the material used for each piece we have for sale on the product page.
+NOTE: We identify and declare the material used for each piece we have for sale on the product page.
 If you have any questions about any of our products use our online chat, email or just give us a call and we'll do our best to help you.